Beijzum/beijzum.github.io/docs/Writing Your First Game.md

         print("Tie!")
     ```

     a.
-The "==" operator compares the value or equality between two objects.
+The `==` operator compares the value or equality between two objects.

     b.
 This line of code checks if the user input is the same as the computer's choice.
 If it is the same, then the program will print "Tie!".

     c.
-The "elif" keyword, also known as "if-else", follows after an "if" statement.
-It functions the same as an "if" statement.
+The `elif` keyword, also known as "if-else", follows after an `if` keyword.
+It functions the same as an `if` statement.

 8. Handle user choice of rock by _typing_ the following: